Postman's Knock (film): Cast

+Soundtrack

+The title song, written by Ron Goodwin and sung by Milligan with a children's chorus, was released as a single in 1962, b/w "Wormwood Scrubs Tango" (Harry Edgington, Milligan) (Parlophone 45-R 4891).

 Critical reception

+The Monthly Film Bulletin wrote: "One or two promising satirical ideas have been buried under layers of haphazard, tedious slapstick.
+The film is written and directed with the minimum of invention, and Spike Milligan seems submerged beneath the general air of mediocrity.
+However, there are flashes of mild, Goonish fun and a few muttered imprecations from Wilfrid Lawson to brighten the encircling gloom."

-Britmovie noted "several promising satirical opportunities are sadly lost beneath a welter of frenetic slapstick"; while David McGillivray described the film in the Radio Times as "one of two comedies (the other is Invasion Quartet) created for Spike Milligan by John Briley and Jack Trevor Story, talented writers not noted for their eccentric humour (Briley went on to script Gandhi and Cry Freedom).
+David McGillivray described the film in the Radio Times as "one of two comedies (the other is Invasion Quartet [1961]) created for Spike Milligan by John Briley and Jack Trevor Story, talented writers not noted for their eccentric humour (Briley went on to script Gandhi [1982] and Cry Freedom [1987]).
 Consequently the brilliant Goon flounders in the conventional, happy-go-lucky tale of a village postman who is transferred to London."

+Leslie Halliwell said: "Mildly amusing star vehicle rising to good comic climaxes."

+Britmovie noted "several promising satirical opportunities are sadly lost beneath a welter of frenetic slapstick."